-Bitcoin and its derivatives use decentralized control related to the use of blockchain transaction database in the role of a distributed ledger.
+Bitcoin and its derivatives use decentralized control employing the blockchain transaction database as a distributed ledger.
 Decentralization means that the system is peer-to-peer – all transactions take place without an intermediary, between users directly.

 Cryptocurrencies are mostly pseudonymous – their owners are not explicitly identified.
 Each balance is simply associated with an address and its public-private key pair.
 The money "belongs" to anyone who has the private key and can sign transactions with it.

 There are cryptocurrencies that aim for the true anonymity.
 Amongst them are Dash, Monero, and Zcash.